 Note: It is solely the applicant's responsibility to submit the form.

 Attachment: Special circumstances

-(Maximum one page; must follow the specifications found in Presentation standards for documents)
+(Maximum of 1 page; must follow the specifications found in the Ensure attached documents meet presentation standards section.)

-Identify any circumstances that might have delayed or interrupted your academic and/or career advancement, scientific research, other research, dissemination of results, training, etc. Common examples of an interruption/delay are parental leave, child rearing, illness, disability, cultural, community or family responsibilities, socio-economic factors or relocation of your research environment.
+Identify any circumstances that might have delayed or interrupted your academic and/or career advancement, scientific research, other research, dissemination of results, training, etc. Common examples of an interruption/delay are parental leave, child rearing, illness, disability, cultural, community or family responsibilities, socio-economic factors, access to research/leadership opportunities or relocation of your research environment.
 Applicants can include any post-degree training that is not research-focused (e.g., clinical training, residency) in this section.

 Justification for extensions to the eligibility window for degree completion

 Note that your eligibility window will only be extended by the duration of the eligible delay(s)/interruption(s), as indicated in the Eligibility section.
 It is essential that you provide specific dates for your delays and/or interruptions, including the exact number of months or days of these interruptions.